russhustle/leetpattern/docs/md/1376_time_needed_to_inform_all_employees.md

 ## 1376.
-Time Needed To Inform All Employees
+Time Needed to Inform All Employees